 Can same-sex partners together adopt a child in New Hampshire?

-The question of joint or second parent adoption by a same-sex couple is not addressed expressly by the New Hampshire statutes on adoption or by any authoritative ruling by the state supreme court, though the New Hampshire Supreme Court rejected a petition to jointly adopt by a divorced heterosexual couple in 1987.56 Second parent adoptions have been granted at the lower court level in Belknap, Carroll, Coos, Rockingham, Strafford and Sullivan Counties, but have generally been denied in Cheshire, Grafton, Hillsborough, and Merrimack Counties.57 If you have been denied a second parent adoption by a New Hampshire court, please contact GLAD.
+The question of joint or second parent adoption by a same-sex couple is not addressed expressly by the New Hampshire statutes on adoption or by any authoritative ruling by the state supreme court, though the New Hampshire Supreme Court rejected a petition to jointly adopt by a divorced heterosexual couple in 1987.57 Despite this, some second parent adoptions have been granted in New Hampshire.